-Analysing the above legislation and regulations, some considerations could be made.
-In all EU and International legislative Instruments, the right to privacy is not considered an absolute right.
-It has in fact to be weighed against other matters that benefit societies.
-All the exemption to the prohibition of processing operations that involve personal data relative to health care and health research constitute clear examples of the non-absolute nature of the right to privacy.
+The above legislation and regulations suggest important considerations.

+As a matter of fact, EU and International legislative Instruments consider the right to privacy not as an absolute right: it should be weighed against other matters that benefit societies.

+If the exemption to the prohibition of processing operations that involve personal data relative to health care and health research constitute clear examples of the non-absolute nature of the right to privacy.

-Therefore, it could be inferred that the protection of privacy is conceived as value that should not unnecessarily jeopardize health research.
+Therefore, the protection of privacy is conceived as value that should not unnecessarily jeopardize health research.

 The interest of societies in enhancing the health of populations is in fact strictly related to the possibility of conducting appropriate research in the health sector and the availability of personal data is fundamental for this purpose.

 Considering that privacy protection and health research might conflict on the increasing demand of researchers to access data in identifiable form, appropriate methodologies and techniques should be implemented.

-PIAs are a valuable means to address this issue, providing a balanced trade-off between privacy protection and the efficient and effective conduction of research projects and programmes.
+PIAs are a valuable means to address this issue, as they provide a roadmap to reach a balanced trade-off between privacy protection and the efficient/effective conduction of research projects and programmes.

-3.3.2 Privacy Protection in the Context of the BIRO Engineering
+3.2 Privacy Protection in the Context of the BIRO Engineering

-The B.I.R.O. project involves the processing of medical records collected through diabetes registries at national/regional level, to be further processed for benchmarking and public health monitoring at the international level.
+The BIRO Information System involves the use of sensitive-medical data collected through diabetes registries within national boundaries and further processed for public health studies at international level.